19hours/sg-statutes/Acts/Income Tax Act.md

 (5) For the purposes of this section —

-(a) the share capital of a company shall include any share premium or capital redemption reserve which is treated as paid-up share capital of the company for the purpose of any reduction of share capital made by the company;
+(a) the share capital of a company shall include any reserve which is treated as paid-up share capital of the company for the purpose of any reduction of share capital made by the company;

+[34/2005 wef 30/01/2006]

 (b) the contributed capital of a company as at any date shall be the aggregate of the amounts received by the company, whether in cash or in the form of other valuable consideration, for the shares it had issued up to that date reduced by —